-We are looking for interesting and interested people who would like to help out and learn in a relaxed environment but who are also independant, hard-working and don't mind the isolation.
-What you get out of your stay with us will be entirely up to you.
+We are looking for interesting and interested people who would like to help out and learn in a relaxed environment but who are also independent, hard-working and don't mind the isolation.
+What you get out of your stay with us will be up to you.
 Accommodation is modest but comfortable and includes either a room in the house, a large, comfortable motor home or possibly a really cool bus if we get motivated enough to move it over here and set up (hey, there's another project we could use a hand with :) ).

 We look forward to meeting you.

 Generally there is a building project or two going on as well.
-The animals also need daily care and often helpers we have had have chosen to take over care of one of the groups of animals while they are here.
+The animals also need daily care and affection.

 If you have any special skills you would like to put to use let us know and we can find you your own project.